Freya1225/Cross-Lingual-Consistency-for-LLM-Reliability/README.md

 Results should be interpreted within the evaluated datasets, languages, prompting procedure, and model configuration.
 They do not establish cross-lingual agreement as a universal correctness detector.

-## Reproducing the analysis

-The experimental workflow is:

-1. Prepare aligned multilingual examples from MGSM, XQuAD, and MKQA.
-2. Generate model answers for each language and repeated same-language trials.
-3. Normalize answers and compute cross-lingual and monolingual consistency scores.
-4. Encode answer pairs with LaBSE and obtain entailment/contradiction scores with an XLM-R-based NLI model.
-5. Assemble question-level features and correctness labels.
-6. Train logistic-regression and MLP classifiers.
-7. Evaluate on held-out data and compare feature groups using ROC-AUC.

-Exact commands, environment details, random seeds, and model identifiers should be documented alongside the corresponding scripts or notebooks in the repository so that reported results can be reproduced precisely.

 ## Limitations